guzba/jwtea/README.md

 OpenSSL is one of the truly legendary sources of programmer pain so this repo was motivated by refusing that dependency.

 JWTea does not currently support all JWT algorithms.
-Two very popular algorithms are supported now and support for more can be added.
+Two very popular algorithms, including RS256 used by Google, are supported now and support for more can be added.

 Algorithm | Status
 --- | ---: